pingcap/docs-tidb-operator/en/restore-from-aws-s3-by-snapshot.md

         prefix: my-folder
     ```

-+ Method 3: If you authorize permission by associating ServiceAccount with IAM, you can create the `Restore` CR as follows:
++ Method 3: If you grant permissions by associating ServiceAccount with IAM, you can create the `Restore` CR as follows:

     ```shell
     kubectl apply -f restore-aws-s3.yaml